jaredgk/runtc/README.md

 ### Input options

+--pypy: Use Pypy for reversing files and calculating lengths.
+Defaults to pypy3.
+If any errors are encountered, will run in standard python mode.

 --rev: Filename for reversed VCF file, if reversal is done outside of pipeline.
 This will prevent automatic generation of reversed VCF file.